Frank W. J. Olver

 Olver continued to maintain a connection to NIST after moving to the university.
 Most notably, he served as the Editor-in-Chief and Mathematics Editor of the online NIST Digital Library of Mathematical Functions and its 966-page print companion, the NIST Handbook of Mathematical Functions (Cambridge University Press, 2010).
 Fitting capstones to Olver’s long career, these works are on track to extend the legacy of the classic Abramowitz and Stegun handbook well into the 21st century.
 According to DLMF Project Lead Daniel Lozier, “Olver’s encyclopedic knowledge of the field, his clear vision for mathematical exposition, his keen sense of the needs of practitioners, and his unfailing attention to detail were key to the success of that project.”
-Olver himself was the author or coauthor of five of the 36 chapters:
+Olver is the author or coauthor of the following Chapters

 and editor of the mathematics (and exposition) of all of them.
 He continued his editing work until the time of his death on April 22, 2013 at age 88.